Industry Validation

 IMDA National Governance Framework (Davos)

-Singapore publishes world's first national agentic AI governance framework.
-Risk bounding, human accountability, technical controls.
+Singapore publishes the world's first national-level governance framework for agentic AI — the voluntary Model AI Governance Framework for Agentic AI: risk bounding, human accountability, technical controls.

 White House National AI Policy Framework